milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 Data only plans are available for use on eligible smartphones, tablets, and stand-alone mobile hotspot devices only.

-3.9.2 Video Streaming:

-Eligible content recognized as video will stream in SD (about 480p, max 1.5 Mbps).
-Ability to stream, video resolution and speed are not guaranteed and are aﬀected by other factors.
-If two or more tethered devices are watching video from the same source at the same time, we may identify it as a single video and slow the speeds collectively to a max of 1.5 Mbps, which may impair your ability to watch video on these tethered devices.
-You can pause video on all but one of the tethered devices,or watch video from different sources to resolve this issue.
-See att.com/streamsaver for details.
-For plans that include Stream Saver: You can turn it off any time at att.com/myatt for access to HD video, if available.

 3.10 Conference Calling and Call Forwarding

 If your use of conference calling, including any variation thereof, or call forwarding exceeds 750 minutes per month, AT&T may, at its option, impose a per minute usage charge for all calling over 750 minutes using one or more of these features, terminate your service or change your plan to one with no unlimited usage components.
 AT&T will provide notice that it intends to take any of the above actions